securedimensions/FROST-Server-PLUS/README.md

 Then follow the [FROST-Server documentation](https://fraunhoferiosb.github.io/FROST-Server/deployment/architecture-packages.html) applicable to your deployment strategy.

+## Deployment via Docker
+First, build the STAplus plugin with `mvn install`.
+This creates the `FROST-Server-2.5.3.Plugin.STAplus-1.0.2.jar` in the `target` directory.

+Next, change directory to `docker` and execute `docker compose up`.
+This builds the docker image `securedimensions/frost-server-v2.5.3_staplus:1.0.2` which includes the FROST-Server v2.5.3 and the STAplus plugin.
+The FROST-Server with STAplus capability is available at `http://localhost:8080/FROST-Server`.

+**_NOTE_:** This docker deployment does not start the MQTT interface.

 ## Configuration
 Different features of the STAplus plugin can be activated / deactivated using FROST-Server alike configuration variables: